R35007/secondary-explorer-vscode-extension/README.md

 ## Features

 - 📁 **Secondary Explorer View**: Manage files and folders in a dedicated sidebar, separate from the default workspace explorer.
 - 🗂️ **Multi-Folder Support**: Configure multiple local folders to display and organize.
+Optionally show the root folder node when only one folder is configured.
 - 📝 **File & Folder Operations**: Create, view, rename, delete, cut, copy, and paste files/folders directly from the secondary explorer.
 - ✂️ **Cut, Copy, Paste**: Move or duplicate files/folders with context menu or keyboard shortcuts.
 - 🗂️ **Reveal & Copy Path**: Reveal files/folders in File Explorer, copy absolute or relative paths.
 - 🪟 **Open Folder in New Window**: Open any folder in a new VS Code window directly from the explorer.
 - 🖉 **Improved Rename**: Renaming a folder updates open editors to the new path automatically.
 - 🔄 **Quick Actions**: Refresh, open settings, and perform file operations with context menus and keybindings.
+- 🗑️ **Remove Folder**: Remove a configured root folder from the secondary explorer (does not delete from disk).

 ---